pranay-gundam/portfolio-maker/README.txt

-This folder currently contains code to price options in discrete time.
-I price using a N-period binomial model with a market that has a bank with interest rate r and a stock with initial stock price S_0.
+This project currently prices options in discrete time.
+It uses a N-period binomial model with a market that has a bank with interest rate r and a stock with initial stock price S_0.
 Included is code to calculate the number of stocks held in the replicating portfolio at any given time and also the value of a portfolio holding securities (S^0, S^1, ..., S^n) with quanities (c^1, c^2, ..., c^n).

 Types of securities supported: